Article 370 and Article 35A: Key Elements and Abrogation

 What are the Changes After the Abrogation of Article 370?

-• If a woman from UT marries a person from any state in India, she doesn’t lose her property rights.
+• If a woman from UT marries a person from any State in India, she does not lose her property rights.

-• RTI (Right to Information) and Right to Education is now a part and parcel of the rights of the people of J&K.
+• RTI (Right to Information) and Right to Education are now a part of the rights of the people of J&K.

 What is the Supreme Court’s Verdict on the Abrogation?

-There were many questions that arose out of the sudden abrogation on 5 August, some terming it to be legally invalid and seeking the help of the Supreme Court to intervene and look for its legality.
+Many questions were asked regarding the sudden abrogation on the 5th of August, some terming it to be legally invalid.
+Therefore, seeking the help of the Supreme Court to intervene and look for its legality.

-The Supreme Court made a 5 Bench judgement with the Chief Justice of India as the presiding judge and gave a unanimous judgement on 11th December 2023.
-They upheld the decision of the Government of India by answering some questions.
+The Supreme Court made a 5 Bench judgement with the Chief Justice of India as the presiding judge.
+Moreover, they gave a unanimous judgment on the 11th of December 2023.
+In addition, they upheld the decision of the Government of India by answering some questions.

 1. The Supreme Court held that J&K did not retain any element of their sovereignty when they were accessioned into India in 1947.
-And that the “unique” and “special status” of Jammu and Kashmir is invalid.
+Moreover, the “unique” and “special status” of Jammu and Kashmir is invalid.

 1. Another important question that the apex court answered was whether Article 370 of the Indian Constitution was a temporary or a permanent provision of the Constitution.
-To which CJI Chandrachud presented textual evidence and termed it to be historically a temporary provision mentioned in the Constitution.
+Furthermore, CJI Chandrachud presented textual evidence and termed it to be historically a temporary provision mentioned in the Constitution.

-The court held the abrogation as Constitutionally Valid and gave a nod for the status of Statehood to Jammu and Kashmir and the elections of the Legislative Assembly to be conducted in the region.
+The court held the abrogation as Constitutionally Valid and gave a nod for the status of Statehood to Jammu and Kashmir.
+Moreover, the elections of the Legislative Assembly are to be conducted in the region.

 Relevant Blogs